GUIDE FOR AUTHORS

 - Cite references for techniques and methods used.

-- Studies must comply with institutional and/or equivalent ethical guidelines where applicable.
+- Animal studies must comply with institutional and/or equivalent ethical guidelines.

 - Use metric and international standard units.